 Staff Training and Early Adoption

-Several patterns characterise these leading programs.
 During new hire orientation, staff are trained on duress system use — not during an emergency and not after an incident.
+The goal is to normalise activation before an incident occurs, eliminating the hesitation that frequently delays real-world alerts.

 Using RTLS Data for Continuous Improvement

+Safety committees review RTLS incident data on a quarterly basis, rather than simply filing it for audit.
+Alerts that recur in the same room, unit, or time window reveal clear patterns.
 These insights support staffing adjustments, environmental changes, and patient placement decisions.
-As a result, the risk assessment becomes a living document instead of an annual administrative task.
+The risk assessment becomes a living document instead of an annual administrative task.

 Real-Time Patient Risk Awareness

 Hospitals integrate patient risk flags with the RTLS platform so that staff receive automated alerts when approaching patients with a documented history of violent behaviour.
+This approach directly satisfies the Bill 168 requirement to inform workers, while delivering that information in real time rather than through a manual handoff process.

 From Compliance to Proactive Safety

-It also generates the documentation needed for Ministry of Labour inspections and accreditation reviews, while producing measurable improvements in staff safety outcomes.
+The result is a workplace violence prevention program that satisfies Bill 168 requirements across all six obligations, generates the documentation needed for Ministry of Labour inspections and accreditation reviews, and produces measurable improvements in staff safety outcomes.

 Does Bill 168 Apply Outside Ontario?
 Provincial Equivalents Across Canada